emb-riscv/specs-markdown/system-clock.md

 The system clock time point register is a 64-bits counter, common on all RV32 and RV64 devices.

 To guarantee the steadiness characteristic of the clock, the register is read-only.
-(TODO: define the bit/mechanism that starts it)
+At reset, the register is cleared to 0.

 RV64 devices expose a single 64-bits register, accessible with 64-bits instructions.
 RV32 devices exposes separate high/low 32-bits registers.